 Reynisfjara Black Sand Beach, Iceland

 Another unconventional beach on this list is Iceland’s Reynisfjara Black Sand Beach.
-Reynisfjara is a volcanic black sand beach on the South Coast of Iceland.
+Reynisfjara is a volcanic black sand beach on the South Coast of Iceland and one of the best beaches in Northern Europe.
 It is one of the most visited and surreal spots in a country famed for its natural beauty.
 You can’t go swimming here, but you can admire the mighty ocean from the comfort of the small black stones on shore.
 There are also famous basalt columns Reynisfjara.
 Reynisfjell is a 340-meter mountain of surreal hexagonal basalt columns.

 During the summer you can see puffins nesting on these columns, but try your best not to be a bad tourist and disturb them!
 The ocean is always dangerous, and at this particular spot in Iceland, that is definitely no exception.
 Reynisfjara is one of the most dangerous sights in the country as there are frequent rogue waves that have claimed a few unsuspecting lives.
 Stay away from the water and admire from afar.
 This beach is so unique you’ll have to pinch yourself!